-For LINQ queries to work, the triple that assigns the entity type must be in one of the graphs in the defaultDataSet or in the graph to be updated.
+For LINQ queries to work, the triple that assigns the entity type must be in one of the graphs in the default data set or in the graph to be updated.
 This makes the Entity Framework a bit more difficult to use across multiple graphs.
-When writing an application that will regularly deal with different named graphs you may want to consider using the ref: 'Data Object Layer API <Data_Object_Layer>' and SPARQL queries for update operations.
+When writing an application that will regularly deal with different named graphs you may want to consider using the Data Object Layer API and SPARQL or the low-level RDF API for update operations.

-5.6 Entity Framework Samples
+4.6 Entity Framework Samples